redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 The country code isn't really that important bu the Common Name MUST match the private FQDN.

 Do the same for the public FQDN.
+There is only one certificate needed for the public interface so we can request it directly:

+      # openssl req -newkey rsa:1024 -nodes -sha1 -keyout /etc/pki/tls/private/set1client1.private.example.com-horizon.key  -keyform PEM -out /root/private.req -outform PEM

-Copy these files to the CA machine (I used the Foreman server for this).
+Copy these files to the CA machine (I used the Foreman server as the CA).

+Sign the certificate requests:

     # openssl ca -config ca.cnf -batch -notext -in /tmp/private.req  -out private.pem
     Using configuration from ca.cnf